grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 ### Challenge

-As a challenge see if you can generate the same comparison we achieved in the Pyroscope UI within Grafana.
+As a challenge, see if you can generate the same comparison done in the Pyroscope UI within Grafana.
 It should look something like this:

 {{< figure max-width="100%" src="/media/docs/pyroscope/ride-share-grafana.png" caption="Grafana" alt="Grafana" >}}